conor-99/HackTrinity19Writeups/README.md

 #### Solution:

-Using the 'SSRF' hint, as well as the fact that the forum uses phpBB I did a bit of research to see if there were any big vulnerabilities out there: [bingo](https://vuldb.com/?id.111233)!
+Using the *"SSRF"* hint, as well as the fact that the forum uses phpBB I did a bit of research to see if there were any big vulnerabilities out there: [bingo](https://vuldb.com/?id.111233)!

 If we create an account via the forum and go to our profile page we can see that the forum allows us to specify a remote avatar: